 The talk gives the modern reconstruction of Cartwright and Felleisen's ``Extensible Denotational Language Specifications''.
-We make the effect handlers themselves be modular and extensible -- and be part of a program rather than permanently stationed outside.
+We make the effect handlers themselves be modular and extensible -- and be part of a program rather than permanently stationed outside (that is, localized).
 Notably, Cartwright and Felleisen had to bake the variable environment into the basic semantic framework, even though integers, or first-order sub-languages in general, make no use of it.
 We avoid postulating the variable environment; we do not need this hypotheses.
 After all, we treat Lambda on par with the State, in the same uniform formalism.
 We shall see that the expression problem, stable denotations, and extensible interpreters are all different names for the same thing.

 This talk was first presented at the Indiana University's School of Informatics and Computing (SoIC) Computer Science Colloquium on August 25, 2016.
 I am grateful to Martin Berger for many helpful discussions and especially for explaining the origins of process calculi.
-Helpful comments by Shin-Cheng Mu are gratefully acknowledged.
+Helpful comments by Shin-Cheng Mu and Matthias Felleisen are gratefully acknowledged.